 Eric is a rabid Houston fan, despite spending much of his childhood far away in Vermont.
 He has a jersey with his name on it, and his Twitter handle is 703Astrosfan, the first three numbers referencing our Northern Virginia area code.

 Growing up much closer to the team, at least in proximity, means that I have slightly more distance in my fandom, if for no other reason than seeing a region’s collective hopes get built up and shot down time and again.
 Anyone remember 1980?
 1986?
 The first round playoff losses to the then-Braves dynasty in the 1990s?
 Or the World Series sweep in 2005?

 At least the Astros made it to the World Series once, something the Cubs have managed to avoid since the mid 1940s.
-But they are a long way from that now, despite predictions that the gutting of the franchise will lead to better times ahead.
+But the team is a long way from that now, despite predictions that the gutting of the franchise will lead to better times ahead.

-Here’s hoping that Jim Crane, the team’s new owner, knows what he is doing by gutting the franchise and rebuilding through the minor league system.
-It has worked — for the most part — for the Washington Nationals, and Houston’s rookie manager (Bo Porter) was the third base coach on that squad during their Cinderella run of sorts last year.
+Here’s hoping that Jim Crane, the team’s new owner, knows what he is doing.
+Rebuilding through the minor league system has worked — for the most part — for the Washington Nationals, and Houston’s rookie manager (Bo Porter) was the third base coach on that squad during their Cinderella run of sorts last year.